taw00/element-rpm/README.md

 sudo yum install -y riot
 ```

+...OR... if you prefer to use Copr (Fedora Project) directly, follow the instructions found at this link: <https://copr.fedorainfracloud.org/coprs/taw/Riot/>

 <!--
 **Optional set the metadata_expire value to something other than the default 2d (2 days):**<br />